pecard/testeR/README.md

 ### Notes & Tips

 -   Take care with projections.
-Data are provided in geophafic and projected reference systems.
+Data are provided in geographic (WGS84 EPSG 4326) and projected reference systems (PT-TM06 EPSG 3763).

 -   Use a raster elevation model to get elevation data from.